Program Overview

 http://igem.org/Main_Page

-UE2.5 Biosafety and Ethical Questions of Synthetic Biology
+UE2.5 Biosafety and Epistemology Questions on Synthetic Biology

 Course Objectives: